Jenkins Cavaliers

 The Jenkins Cavaliers were a minor league baseball team based in Jenkins, Kentucky.
-From 1948 to 1951, Jenkins played exclusively as members of the Class D level Mountain States League.
-The Cavaliers hosted home minor league games at the Jenkins Athletic Field.
+From 1948 to 1951, the Cavaliers played exclusively as members of the Class D level Mountain States League.
+Jenkins hosted home minor league games at the Jenkins Athletic Field.

 History

 The 1948 Jenkins Cavaliers began minor league play as members of the Class D level Mountain States League.
 The "Cavaliers" was also the moniker of the local Jenkins High School and remains so today.
 The Cavaliers joined fellow league members, the Harlan Smokies, Hazard Bombers, Morristown Red Sox, Newport Canners and Pennington Gap Miners in the six–team league.

-In their first season of play in 1948, the Jenkins Cavaliers finished with a record of 35–78 placing 6th and last in the league standings.
-Managed by Ray Russell, Jack Bell and Brenton Mays, Jenkins finished 33.5 games behind 1st place Morristown.
+In their first season of play in 1948, the Jenkins Cavaliers finished with a record of 35–78 placing sixth and last in the league standings.
+Managed by Ray Russell, Jack Bell and Brenton Mays, Jenkins finished 33.5 games behind the first place Morristown Red Sox.
 The Cavaliers began play at Jenkins Athletic Field.